 - is non-temporary in nature; and

-- requires an adjustment to the contract price (i.e., the economic impact of the change is not already reflected in the current price formula);
+- requires an adjustment to the contract price (i.e., the economic effect of the change is not already reflected in the current price formula);

-- if these preconditions are satisfied, specify that the price formula should be revised in accordance with certain requirements:
+- if these preconditions are satisfied, specify that the price formula should be revised in accordance with certain requirements, namely the revision:

-- the revision should take into account the economic impact of the changes that gave rise to the price review;
+- should take into account the economic effect of the changes that gave rise to the price review;

-- the revision must allow the gas to be sold competitively in the market, at a reasonable marketing margin, and/or such that the buyer may market the gas economically in its end-user market;
+- must allow the gas to be sold competitively in the market, at a reasonable marketing margin, or such that the buyer may market the gas economically in its end-user market; and

-- the revision should assume sound marketing and efficient management by the buyer.
+- should assume sound marketing and efficient management by the buyer;

-- specify the revision is retroactive to the date of the price review notice;
+- specify that the revision is retroactive to the date of the price review notice;

 - specify that the parties must calculate the difference between the revision and the former price (already paid by the buyer) for that period;